Agriculture in Estonia

-Like the rest of the economy, agriculture in Estonia has been in great flux since the degeneration of the collective and state farm systems.
+Traditionally, agriculture in Estonia has emphasized livestock production, with most crops grown for feed.
+Farmers also grow potatoes, vegetables, flax and sugar beet.
+The industry has been in great flux since the degeneration of the collective and state farm systems.

 History

 In 1991 roughly 12 percent of the labor force was employed in agriculture, producing 15.4 percent of Estonia's GDP.
-Estonia has some 1.3 million hectares of agricultural land, nearly 1 million hectares of which are arable.
+Estonia has 985,000 hectares of utilised agricultural land, 707,000 hectares of which are arable.
 During the Soviet era, arable land decreased by nearly 405,000 hectares, much becoming forest.
 Collectivization in the late 1940s and 1950s brought great hardship to Estonian agriculture, which during the first independence period had been the mainstay of Estonian society.
 Still, Estonian agriculture remained more productive than the Soviet average.
 In 1990 there were 221 collective and 117 state farms with an average of 350 to 400 workers each.
 The average livestock herd per farm included 1,900 cattle and 2,500 pigs.
 Estonia was a net exporter of meat and milk to the other republics.
 Agriculture also served as the basis for the republic's strong food-processing industry.
 For its meat production, however, Estonia relied heavily on feed grain from Russia.
 When the republic sought to cut back on meat exports in the late 1980s, Russia retaliated by slowing the provision of feed grain, which cut Estonian production even further.
 Increases in fuel prices and a general fuel crisis in early 1992 also hit agricultural production very hard.
 Although the total area of field crops grew in the early 1990s, total production and average yields fell markedly.